 - dishonestly abusing a position of trust that involves the financial interests of another.

-Even in the context of trading in foreign exchange currencies, if you are discovered to having taken any of the actions listed above, you will be vulnerable to legal action.
+Even in the context of trading in forex currencies, if you are discovered to having taken any of the actions listed above, you will be vulnerable to legal action and it is important that you do your due diligence and seek expert legal advice.

 The Theft Act 1968